 The surname Bergeuss was first found in Sussex where one of the first records of the name was Ralph de Burgeis, who was listed in the Pipe Rolls of Sussex in 1195.
 Philip Burgis was listed in Leicestershire in 1199 and Philip Burges, Burgeis was listed in Oxfordshire in 1220, 1234.
 The Subsidy Rolls of Sussex listed Walter le Borgeys in 1296.

 The Hundredorum Rolls of 1273 list: Hawise Burgeys in Bedfordshire; Philip Burgeis on Oxfordshire; John le Burges in Southampton; and Thomas Burgeys in Norfolk.
 The Yorkshire Poll Tax Rolls of 179 list: Adam Burgeys and Johannes Burges.

 Further to the south in Cornwall, "the barton of Cuskease [in the parish of St. Erth] belonged formerly to the family of Burgess of Trethingey.
 From these it passed by an heiress to the Hoblyns of Nanswhyden, in whom it is still vested."

-Important Dates for the Bergeuss family
+Early History of the Bergeuss family

 This web page shows only a small excerpt of our Bergeuss research.
 Another 182 words (13 lines of text) covering the years 1115, 1515, 1382, 1382, 1685, 1589, 1665, 1664, 1650, 1716, 1690, 1673, 1747, 1746 and are included under the topic Early Bergeuss History in all our PDF Extended History products and printed products wherever possible.